serokell/importify/README.md

 importify --help
 ```

-Before removing redundant imports run `importify cache` command.
-Importify stores
+Before removing redundant imports run `importify cache`
-local cache for the project under the `.importify` folder inside your project.
-This cache
+command.
+Importify stores local cache for the project under the
+`.importify` folder inside your project.
+This cache stores exported
-stores exported entities for each module for every dependency and for all your
+entities for each module for every dependency and for all your local
-local packages.
-Make sure to re-run `importify cache` if you change the list of
+packages.
+Make sure to re-run `importify cache` if you change the list
-exported functions and types in your project modules.
-Cache is built incrementally; it builds dependencies only once.
-But if you add dependencies or use other versions
+of exported functions and types in your project modules.
+Cache is
+built incrementally; it builds dependencies only once.
+But if you add
-of them (for instance, because of bumping stack lts) you need to run `importify cache` again.
+dependencies or use other versions of them (for instance, because of
+bumping stack lts) you need to run `importify cache` again.
+You can
-Although you can always perform `rm -rf .importify` before caching if you face any
+always perform `rm -rf .importify` before caching if you face any
 troubles.

-After the cache is built, you can use `importify file PATH_TO_FILE` command from your
+After the cache is built, you can use `importify file PATH_TO_FILE`
-project root directory.
-This command runs _Importify_ on the file and the result in the terminal.
-If you want to change a file in-place use the following command:
+command from your project root directory.
+This command runs
+_Importify_ on the file and prints the result in the terminal.
+If you
+want to change a file in-place use the following command:

 ```
 importify file -i PATH_TO_FILE
 ```